geoffreymcgill/Newtonsoft.Json/docs-src/Serializing_and_Deserializing_JSON/SerializationAttributes.md

 The MemberSerialization flag on this attribute specifies whether member serialization is opt-in (a member must have the JsonProperty or DataMember attribute to be serialized), opt-out (everything is serialized by default but can be ignored with the JsonIgnoreAttribute, Json.NET's default behavior) or fields (all public and private fields are serialized and properties are ignored).

-Placing the the [DataContractAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractattribute) on a type is another way to default member serialization to opt-in.
+Placing the [DataContractAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractattribute) on a type is another way to default member serialization to opt-in.

 The NamingStrategy setting on this attributes can be set to a [NamingStrategy](/api/newtonsoft/json/serialization/namingstrategy/) type that specifies how property names are serialized.